 Most black spiders are found in the families of wolf spiders, fishing spiders, Black Widows, jumping spiders, cupboard spiders, parson spiders, and trapdoor spiders.
 Some tarantulas are also blac.

-Some individuals of the Tigrosa georgicola are known for their mostly black bodies.
-They have a black and brown body with patterns resembling those seen on tigers.
+Some individuals of the Georgia Wolf Spider (Tigrosa georgicola) are known for their mostly black bodies.
+They have black and brown bodies with patterns resembling those seen on tigers.

 These spiders live in solitude and they don’t spin webs.
 Excellent eyesight characterizes them, together with most other Wolf spiders.
 While not particularly dangerous, they can inject venom when biting.